Trial-to-Paid Conversion Rate charts the percentage of customers who start a trial and subsequently subscribe.

-Trial-to-Paid Conversion Rate charts the percentage of customers who start a trial in a given period and subsequently subscribe.
+Trial-to-Paid Conversion Rate charts the percentage of customers who start a trial in each report interval and subsequently subscribe.
 It’s an essential metric for measuring the efficiency of customer acquisition efforts.
 The median conversion rate for SaaS companies is 3%.

 What insights can I gain from trial-to-paid conversion rate?

 Trial-to-paid conversion rate is an essential metric for measuring your success at convincing potential customers to buy once they’ve tried your product/service.
 It’s a proof-is-in-pudding result — either they buy or don’t.

 The higher the conversion rate, the more efficient your customer acquisition is.
 Fewer resources invested in acquiring new customers generally results in faster, more efficient growth and higher margins (assuming you’re not underselling your product/service and don’t experience higher-than-normal churn after signup).

 Conversion rates among SaaS companies vary based on industry category, type of product/ service, and whether you’re selling B2B or B2C.
 According to Unbounce, the median conversion rate for SaaS is 3%, with the top-performing category (apps & devices) reaching 6.2%.

 Marketers measure the effectiveness of their marketing campaigns by tracking the trial-to-paid conversion rate of each acquisition channel and industry/audience segment.
 They then optimize their campaigns to achieve better results.

 Free trial started atdate contribute to this chart.